Landing Page Conversion Rates: How 8 and 9-Figure DTC Brands Are Optimizing in 2026

 2. Perfect the mobile experience

-As of Q1 2023, nearly 60% of web traffic worldwide was from mobile devices, according to Statista.
-That percentage has steadily risen over the past several years, so your landing pages’ mobile experience has to be just as good as the desktop experience.
-Otherwise, you might as well be driving customers straight into the arms of your competitors.
+Mobile devices now account for roughly 62-64% of global web traffic as of 2026, and that number keeps climbing.
+Your landing pages' mobile experience has to be just as good as the desktop experience.
+Otherwise, you might as well be driving customers straight into your competitors' arms.

 What are a few things you can do to ensure that your mobile landing pages are set up for success?
-First, choose a responsive theme that’s designed to adapt seamlessly to any screen size.
-Also, stick to single-column layouts and keep copy concise so that it’s not visually overwhelming.
+First, choose a responsive theme that adapts to any screen size.
+Also, stick to single-column layouts and keep copy concise to avoid visual overwhelm.

-Also, ideally, you should remove page navigation from your landing pages entirely to keep the focus on your call-to-action.
-But, if you have even a limited version of your nav bar, make sure it’s sticky so visitors can get around easily.
+Ideally, you should remove page navigation from your landing pages entirely to keep the focus on your call to action.
+But, if you have even a limited version of your nav bar, make sure it's sticky so visitors can get around easily.

 3. Write impactful landing page copy

-In an exclusive video interview, world-renowned copywriter Ry Schwartz gave this advice: “Read each block of copy and ask yourself ‘so what’?
-Does the sentence or paragraph speak to something which has value to a prospect or doesn’t it?
-And that ‘so what’ test leads nicely into my second point, which is the ‘specificity sweep.’
+In an exclusive video interview, world-renowned copywriter Ry Schwartz gave this advice: "Read each block of copy and ask yourself, 'so what?’
+Does the sentence or paragraph speak to something that has value to a prospect, or doesn't it?
+And that 'so what' test leads nicely into my second point, which is the 'specificity sweep.'

 "This means raising the stakes by being more detailed about everything you're talking about because that's what really involves a prospect. … Be specific about pains, be specific about outcomes, be specific about what your prospects have already done to achieve entitlement for your product."